OSU-CMS/Ph2_ACF_GUI/README.md

 ```
 cd Ph2_ACF_GUI/Gui
 ```
 Open the file siteConfig.py in your favorite text editor and go to the "Icicle variables" section.
-Here you can set the model of LV/HV devices, specify the USB ports, etc.  You should also scroll down to the "FC7List" and edit the fc7.board.* listed there to match the IP addresses of your FC7 device(s).
+Here you can set the model of LV/HV devices, specify the USB ports, etc.  If there are devices that you do not have connected you should comment out those lines.
+For examlple, if you do not have a relay board or a digital multimeter you should comment those lines out.
+Not doing so will cause the GUI to fail when connecting devices.
+You should also scroll down to the "FC7List" and edit the fc7.board.* listed there to match the IP addresses of your FC7 device(s).

 <img width="744" alt="Screenshot 2024-02-09 at 4 23 51 PM" src="https://github.com/OSU-CMS/Ph2_ACF_GUI/assets/19957717/4c1269a3-936c-474b-af7d-ee0aed485c40">